manoj2815/End-to-End-Kubernetes-DevSecOps-Tetris-Project/README.md

 8. **Terraform:** Infrastructure as Code for AWS EKS

 ## Blog Implementation 📝
-   To implement this project, follow the step-by-step guide in our detailed [blog post](https://amanpathakdevops.medium.com/devsecops-mastery-a-step-by-step-guide-to-deploying-tetris-on-aws-eks-with-jenkins-and-argocd-3adcf21b3120).
+   To implement this project, follow the step-by-step guide in our detailed [blog post].
 Learn how each tool plays a crucial role in achieving DevSecOps excellence.

 ## Acknowledgments 🙌
    Special thanks to the open-source community and the contributors who make learning and collaboration an incredible journey.